Killarney, Queensland: Economy

-The local economy is underpinned by agriculture, abattoirs (which was closed in February 2011), transport and more recently tourism.
+The local economy is underpinned by agriculture, transport and more recently tourism.
+Previously the abattoir was the largest employer (closed in February 2011).

 Water supply

 Water to the town is supplied from a small weir on Spring Creek.
 In April 2007, the Courier Mail newspaper reported that the town might have to be evacuated due to water shortages caused by years of extreme drought.
 In January 2008 the Condamine River broke its banks after a week of steady rain and buildings in the main street were flooded.
-Since that time Killarney has returned to the verdant green hills that local long term residents find more familiar.
+Despite the problems created by the floods, the water was beneficial to the farmers who had been in difficulties due to drought conditions before the flood.

 Education

-Killarney P-10 State School is a government primary and secondary (Prep-10) school for boys and girls at Acacia Street (28.3413°S 152.2978°E).
+Killarney State School is a government primary and secondary (Prep-10) school for boys and girls at 7 Acacia Street (28.3413°S 152.2978°E).
 In 2017, the school had an enrolment of 149 students with 15 teachers (14 full-time equivalent) and 14 non-teaching staff (11 full-time equivalent).
 It includes a special education program.

-There is no secondary school in Killarney offering Years 11 and 12; the nearest secondary school offering Years 11 and 12 schooling is in Warwick.
+There are no secondary schools in Killarney offering Years 11 and 12; the nearest government secondary school offering Years 11 and 12 is Warwick State High School in Warwick.

 Amenities

-The Killarney Co-operative is Killarney's main street under one roof.
-Partially operating in the original Milward's General Store, originally established in 1913 as the Killarney Dairy Company, the Co-operative was formed in 1922 and remains community owned.
-In 2008, the "Co-op" was a department store boasting in-store banking, gifts, shoes, electrical, hardware, garden, agricultural supplies, supermarket, delicatessen and coffee shop.

 Several key buildings remain in Willow St. The Killarney Post Office was built in 1905.
 The CWA building, formerly the School of Arts, was built in 1888 on stilts over Gravel Creek and is testament to how crowded the main street had become at the town's height.
-The Killarney Hotel is located in Willow St and is the third hotel to sit on this site.
+The historic Killarney Hotel is located in Willow St and is the third hotel to sit on this site.

-Killarney has many active community and sporting groups including the Killarney Area Promotion Association and the Killarney Cutters Rugby League club.

-The Killarney Recreation Club has been a recent addition to the townscape on the southern side of town, built with funds raised by the local community.
-Two sandstone horseheads at the entrance to the Polocrosse Fields and the "God of Sport Statue" in front of the Club were created by locally based sculptor Paul Stumkat.

-The Southern Downs Regional Council operates a mobile library service which visits Canning Park on the corner of Willow and Oleander Streets.

 The Killarney branch of the Queensland Country Women's Association meets at 12 Willow Street.
+It celebrated its 100th anniversary in March 2024.